simeonovp/node-red-contrib-tasmotas/README.md

 - detailed nodes description
 - provide usage examples

+## Disclaimer
+The software is provided as-is under the MIT license.
+The author cannot be held responsible for any unintended behaviours.

 ## Thanks
 If you like our ideas and want to support further development, you can donate here:
 [![Donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/tasmotas)